45 academic writing tools to improve your manuscript

 Rayyan

-Rayyan allows you to work remotely and collaborate with a distributed research team.
-Students, librarians and researchers from 180 countries and across industry sectors and disciplines use Rayyan for systematic reviews.
+Rayyan helps work remotely and collaborate with a distributed research team.
+Over 500,000 students, librarians and researchers from 180 countries use Rayyan for systematic reviews.

 • Integration with Mendeley